What is a funeral loan?

 Having chosen an empathetic and supportive funeral service, the staff there can talk you through the costs involved and together you can plan the best way to proceed.
 This should be a combination of fulfilling your loved one's wishes, and also creating a ceremony befitting of your own situation and budget.

-You would then approach the of your choice, to discuss taking out a personal loan specifically to meet the costs of the funeral.
-In some cases, people approach the first, and they offer suggestions for local funeral services.
+You would then approach the lender of your choice, to discuss taking out a personal loan specifically to meet the costs of the funeral.
+In some cases, people approach the lender first, and they offer suggestions for local funeral services.